Arepa

 Pro Tips

-- Store cooked arepas separated by parchment paper to prevent sticking
+- Store cooked arepas wrapped tightly to prevent drying out

 Origin & Heritage